pellared/otel-logs-talk/slides.md

 [click] Now go forth and log responsibly!

-[click] You can find me on GitHub as pellared and on CNCF Slack as Robert Pajak, if you have questions that didn't fit into today's talk.
+[click] Find me on GitHub as pellared or CNCF Slack as Robert Pajak.

 -->